 How are you guiding clients toward growth right now?

 Niraj Patel, Senior Manager, Columbus — Hybrid work is here to stay, and it’s imperative clients establish both operational and people processes to sustain productivity.
 Having the right technology to enable this hybrid work environment is foundational, but organizations will see an exodus of talent if the culture or processes don’t support this model.
-I think our clients are beginning to realize they are no longer competing for talent at a local level.
+I think our clients realize they are no longer competing for talent at a local level.
 The fight to keep talent is national and having a strong hybrid work approach is crucial.

 Ruchika Gupta, Data & Analytics Consultant, Centric India — One thing I have learned working in this industry is that you must be a good listener first.
 Only then can you offer clients your best.
 I connect with clients, listen to their requirements, observe their current situation, and then give the solution that best meets their needs.